CalestialAshley35/bf-interpreter/README.md

 ## Latest Version

-The latest version of the Brainfuck Interpreter is **v2.5.4**, which includes the following updates:
+The latest version of the Brainfuck Interpreter is **v2.7.4**, which includes the following updates:

-- Added More Performance Metrics to `benchmark` command.
+- Added Brainfuck Shell
-- Added `warning` command.
+- Added Version Banner

 ## Contribution